Why Is My Dog Throwing Up Blood?

 Depending on the severity of a dog’s condition, they may be sent home with oral medications, or they may need to be hospitalized for some time.
 The treatment plan of many pets falls somewhere in the middle.

 Can Vomiting Blood Be Prevented?

 Unfortunately, some causes of throwing up blood develop with age or genetics, and cannot be prevented.
-However, many common causes of vomiting blood are preventable.
+However, many common causes of bloody vomit are preventable.
 Here’s how:

 - Keep your dog up to date on routine care, including vaccinations and parasite prevention.

 - Prevent access to toxins (especially rat/mouse poisons), chemicals, and certain plants/flowers.

 - Feed a healthy, balanced dog food and avoid table scraps like bones.

 Bloody vomit can be scary.
 And certain underlying causes are serious, especially if left untreated.
 Fortunately, seeking prompt veterinary care will help to provide the best treatment, prevent complications, and get a pup feeling better as soon as possible.